YoruAlptraum/capybara-notes/README.md

 ## Next updates

-- implement ctrl + z for entries
+- implement shortcuts to open new tab and to copy to clipboard
-- add tab scrolling when tabs overflow screen size
+- Make the undo/redo and the backspace behaviour more uniform across widgets

 ====================================================

 Capybara neon AI generated Image by rawpixel.com